Frugal Living NW

 TO MAKE THE SPICED ICING:

 Our favorite coffee press is the Aeropress Coffee and Espresso Maker (Amazon).
 I have owned mine for eight years and use it every day.
-It makes a great cup of coffee.
-It comes with 350 filters, but I got tired of messing with the paper filters.
-I have had the Able Brewing Stainless Steel Filter (Amazon) for a few years now.
-It works great!
+It makes a great cup of coffee that would pair perfectly with a pumpkin scone.

 This post may contain affiliate links.
 See the disclosure policy for more information.